NVIDIA-AI-IOT/Deepstream-Dewarper-App/README.md

    sudo apt-get install libgstreamer-plugins-base1.0-dev libgstreamer1.0-dev \
    libgstrtspserver-1.0-dev libx11-dev

-- Replace the libnvds_dewarper.so binary in /opt/nvidia/deepstream/deepstream-5.1/lib/
-with the binary provided in this repo under the plugin_libraries

 ## Getting started:

    1. Install [Deepstream 5.1](https://developer.nvidia.com/deepstream-sdk) on your platform, verify it is working by running deepstream-app.